DelbyPicnic/Rack/README.md

 * Multithreaded audio/signal processing.

-* Individual plugins are forked and optimised if it is neccessary.
+* Individual plugins are being forked and optimised if it is neccessary.

 * Only stereo audio output is supported.
 VCVRack Bridge is not supported. **A patch will not run unless there's an Audio Out module with a valud output device.** This is likely to be improved in future but is not a high priority task at the moment.